-Students who do not wish to purchase school lunches may bring packed lunches which may be eaten in the designated area, both inside and outside, under supervision by a member of staff.
+Students who do not wish to purchase school lunches may bring packed lunches (we are a Nut Free school) which may be eaten in the designated area, both inside and outside, under supervision by a member of staff.
 Glass bottles are not permitted and students should not bring unhealthy fizzy drinks or energy drinks to school.
 All rubbish must be taken home or put into bins provided.